Asabeneh/30-Days-Of-Python/readme.md

 ### Checking Data types

-To check the data type of a certain data type we use the **type** function.
-In the following terminal you will see the different python data types:
+To check the data type of certain data/variable we use the **type** function.
+In the following terminal you will see different python data types:

 ![Checking Data types](./images/checking_data_types.png)

 ### Python File

 First open your project folder, 30DaysOfPython.
-If you don't have this folder,create a folder name called 30DaysOfPython.
+If you don't have this folder, create a folder name called 30DaysOfPython.
 Inside this folder, create a file called helloworld.py.
 Now, let's do what we did on python interactive shell using visual studio code.
 The python interactive shell was printing without using **print** but on visual studio code to see our result we should use a built in function **print(some data to print)**.
 See the examples below.

 **Example:**